byrne365/Fresh-Tomatoes/README.md

 # How does Fresh Tomatoes function?

 In the file named `media.py` I created a class called `Movie`, within this class there is an function called `_init_`.
-When the `init` function gets called, it creates an instance, `self` is the instance being created (the movie), and calls the argument and its variables. for example the `movie_title`, `VALID RATING`,etc. which can be found within the `entertainment_center.py` file.
-When each instance is called it sets aside space for each instance and within this space each instance has its own set of variables, known as instence variables.
+When the `init` function gets called, it creates an instance called `self` or the movie and information we want to be displayed, for example the `movie_title` and `VALID RATING`,etc. which can be found within the `entertainment_center.py` file.
+When each instance is called it sets aside space for each instance and within this space each instance has its own set of variables, known as instance variables.
 ```
 def __init__ (self, movie_title, movie_VALID_RATINGS, movie_storyline, poster_image,trailer_youtube):
         self.title = movie_title